menu

 Setting & Lifestyle

-Being a small village, Bruce does not have a public transit system used by locals to get to and from work.
+Bruce is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The rate of college-level education in Bruce is quite a bit lower than the national average among all cities of 21.84%: just 11.72% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Bruce with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.60% of people over 25 have a bachelor's degree or advanced degree.

 The people who call Bruce home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bruce residents report their race to be White, followed by Native American.
-Important ancestries of people in Bruce include German, Irish, Norwegian, Polish, and English.
+Important ancestries of people in Bruce include German, Norwegian, Polish, Irish, and Italian.

 The most common language spoken in Bruce is English.
 Other important languages spoken here include Polish and Spanish.